nxp-imx-support/app-network-ml/Readme.md

 4. Run `br0_config_with_veth.sh` to configure the soft switch function.
 The .sh file will create a bridge to forward eth0 and eth1.
 At the same time, it will create a virtual interface veth0 for debugging and display of results.
 If all goes well, your PC can now access the Internet through i.MX93.
 #### Train model
+If you already have the tflite model we provided, you can **skip the training step**.
 The model should be trained on PC instead of  board.
-You can modify the `utils.py` to fit your dataset.
+You can modify `utils.py` to fit your dataset.

 These commands show preprocess, training and test processes.
 ```bash